klust/LUMI-BE-training-materials/docs/intro-202310xx/05_Software_stacks.md

 This is GROMACS 2021.4 with the PLUMED 2.8.0 plugin, build with the Cray compilers from `LUMI/22.08`, and a build meant for CPU-only systems.
-The `-CPU` extension is not always added for CPU-only system, but in case of GROMACS there already is a GPU version for AMD GPUs in active development so even before LUMI-G was active we chose to ensure that we could distinguish between GPU and CPU-only versions.
+The `-CPU` extension is not always added for CPU-only system, but in case of GROMACS there already is a GPU version for AMD GPUs in active development so even before LUMI-G was active the developers of this EasyConfig chose to ensure that one could distinguish between GPU and CPU-only versions.
 To install it, we first run
 ```bash
 eb –r GROMACS-2021.4-cpeCray-22.08-PLUMED-2.8.0-CPU.eb –D